Formula One regulations: Penalties

+Should a driver accumulate twelve unexpired penalty points at the same time, they will be banned from participating in the following race and would have to be replaced by another driver.

-The most extreme punishment of all (used for seriously endangering the life of another driver) is to be excluded from the drivers' world championship that year.
+The most extreme punishment of all (used for seriously endangering the life of another driver or trying to gain an unfair advantage in the championship) is to be excluded from the drivers' world championship that year.
 Such cases may be taken to judicial court.
+The only time that this has happened was in 1997, where Michael Schumacher, at the final race, deliberately turned in on Jacques Villeneuve, damaging both cars and taking himself out of the race, though inflicting enough damage to Villeneuve's car to slow him down.

 Pit to car messages

 There is no restriction on what information can be given to the driver, except during the formation lap.

 Previously, to ensure that drivers drive the car 'alone and unaided' and are not being 'coached' from the pit wall, stricter rules were in place to govern what information could and could not be given to a driver over team radio.
 For example, it was not allowed for a driver to be given information about driving lines or how to adjust their car to make it faster whilst out on the track.
-These restrictions were removed at 2016 German Grand Prix.
+These restrictions were removed at the 2016 German Grand Prix.

 History

 The primary reasons behind rule changes have traditionally been to do with safety and (mostly since 2000) to limit the cost of the sport.